richardhopton/smartbed-mqtt/README.md

 - Buttons to program the presets
 - Button for under bed lights
 - Buttons to step thru the massage strengths for head & foot, massage mode, and toggle
+- Covers to control motors for raising, lowering, and stopping the pillow/head/feet/lumbar

 ## Notes

 Setting `stayConnected` to `true` will stop you from being able to use the app to control the bed if the bed only accepts one Bluetooth connection.

 Support for this was only possible due to assistance from getrav on Discord.
-This was reverse engineered from a Sven & Son bed, so your mileage may vary.
+This was originally reverse engineered from a Sven & Son bed, so your mileage may vary.

 # Linak Support (BLE)